Electronic structure, metamagnetism and thermopower of LaSiFe$_{12}$ and interstitially doped LaSiFe$_{12}$: Introduction

 Experimentally, the most intensively studied MCE materials are based on either Fe$_{2}$P or La(Fe,Si)$_{13}$.
 Both have been the subject of some modelling studies.
-In Fe$_{2}$P, iron has two inequivalent crystallographic sites and the low moment site (3$f$) has a metamagnetic transition\cite{Yamada} at the Curie temperature, 212~K. The Curie point can be tuned through room temperature by partial replacement of Fe by Mn as well as P by, for example, Si.\cite{Dung1} The so-called mixed magnetism of this material has been investigated by a number of DFT studies that have identified the mechanism of magneto-elastic coupling and the change of electron density across the Curie transition.\cite{Dung1,Erna1,Erna2,Fe2P_ZG1,Liu1}
+In Fe$_{2}$P, iron has two inequivalent crystallographic sites and the low moment site (3$f$) has a metamagnetic transition\cite{Yamada} at the Curie temperature, 212~K. The Curie point can be tuned through room temperature by partial replacement of Fe by Mn as well as P by, for example, Si~\cite{Dung1}.
+The so-called mixed magnetism of this material has been investigated by a number of DFT studies that have identified the mechanism of magneto-elastic coupling and the change of electron density across the Curie transition~\cite{Dung1,Erna1,Erna2,Fe2P_ZG1,Liu1}.

-In this article, we perform a DFT study of compounds based on LaFe$_{13-x}$M$_{x}$ (M=Si, Al), a cubic NaZn$_{13}$-type material which was first synthesized by Kripyakevich et al.\cite{Krypiakewytsch} To date, much of the compositional tuning that is used to adjust the magnetocaloric effect and its temperature range is the result of empirical work rather than theory-led prediction.

-LaFe$_{13-x}$M$_{x}$ exhibits a large MCE associated with a paramagnetic to ferromagnetic transition on cooling at a temperature, $T_{C}$, between 180 and 250 K. A magnetic field-dependent itinerant-electron metamagnetic (IEM) transition above $T_{C}$, can be shifted towards room temperature by Si addition.
-However, on increasing the Si content above $x>1.8$, a change in the nature of the FM phase transition from first-order to second-order takes place that results in a considerable reduction of the useful MCE.
-A first-principles calculation by Wang et al.\cite{Wang} indicated that hybridization between the Fe-$d$ and Si-$p$ states is linked to the reduction of Fe magnetic moment as well as to the smearing of the first-order type transition for alloys with high Si-content.
+In this article, we perform a DFT study of compounds based on LaFe$_{13-z}$M$_{y}$ (M=Si, Al), a cubic NaZn$_{13}$-type material which was first synthesized by Kripyakevich et al.~\cite{Krypiakewytsch}.
+To date, much of the compositional tuning that is used to adjust the magnetocaloric effect and its temperature range is the result of empirical work rather than theory-led prediction.
+As a function of Si (Al) content, LaFe$_{13-y}$M$_{y}$ exhibits an FM (or AFM) transition upon cooling at a temperature between 180 and 250 K with large MCE.
+Furthermore, the magnetic field-dependent itinerant-electron metamagnetic (IEM) transition\cite{IEM1,IEM2} can be shifted towards room temperature by Si addition.
+However, on increasing the Si content above $y>1.8$, a change in the nature of the FM phase transition from first-order to second-order takes place that results in a considerable reduction of the useful MCE.
+A first-principles calculation by Wang et al.~\cite{Wang} indicated that hybridization between the Fe-$d$ and Si-$p$ states is linked to the reduction of Fe magnetic moment as well as to the smearing of the first-order type transition for alloys with high Si-content.